cue-lang/cue/doc/tutorial/kubernetes/README.md

-Specifying the `targetPort` is not necessary, but since many files define it, defining it here will allow those defintitions to be removed using `cue trim`.
+Specifying the `targetPort` is not necessary, but since many files define it, defining it here will allow those definitions to be removed using `cue trim`.
 We add an option `_export` for ports defined in containers to specify whether to include them in the service and explicitly set this to false